CorrelAid/correlaid_website/README.md

    avoid multiple people
    working on the same topic at once unknowingly of one another.
-1. Create a new branch for your work on that issue, by branching of the current state of the `preview` branch.
-(If you are an external contributor you'll have to for the repo first)
+1. Create a new branch for your work on that issue, by branching of the current state of the `main` branch.
+GitHub allows creating branches in the UI of an issue.
+See doc [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-a-branch-for-an-issue)
 1. Make sure you development environment is setup in accordance to the suggested [dev setup](#dev-setup)
 1. Implement you changes